esteinig/dartQC/workshop.md

 ####2.
 Installing DartQC and Dependencies
 ---

-*These instruction work only for Ubuntu, and are incompatible Mac OSX*
+*These instruction work only for Ubuntu, and are incompatible with Mac OSX!*

 #####DartQC